bromidr/bromidr.github.io/_posts/2019-01-02-stretch-out-your-hand.md

 here."
 And he said to them, "Is it lawful on the sabbath to do good or to do harm, to save life or to kill?"
 But they were silent.
 And he looked around at them with anger, grieved at their hardness of heart, and said to the man, "Stretch out your hand."
 He stretched it out, and his hand was restored.
-(Mark 3:1–5 RSV)
+<cite>Mark 3:1–5 RSV</cite>

 As it was mentioned in the previous message, there is a law that states that no one is to work on the Sabbath because it was designated by God as a day of rest.